benjamintowle04/UniversalAthletics-App/README.md

-                            Frequently Used Git Commands
+                               Git Instructions

 # Push Changes to git
 - git add .
 - git commit -m "commit message"
 - git push origin <branch-name>
+- push your changes often to avoid merge conflicts

 # Create and Checkout a New Branch
 - git checkout -b <branch-name>

-# Update your branch with the latest changes from the main branch
+# Update your branch with origin/main
 - git checkout <branch-name>
 - git pull origin main

-Experiment:  CHANGES TO MAIN BRANCH
+- Do this often to keep your branch up-to-date with the latest changes

+# Create a Pull Request (merging changes from your branch into the main branch)
+- Go to the GitHub repository and click on the "Pull Requests" tab
+- Click on the "New Pull Request" button
+- Select the branch you want to merge into the main branch
+- Add a title and description for the pull request
+- Click on the "Create Pull Request" button
+- The code will be reviewed by the team and merged into the main branch